 - Iron Man 3 (Score: A+).
 Yes, I gave this movie an "A+" which technically means it ties with the five movies above... but somebody had to end up at the bottom of the stack and it feels as though Iron Man 3... great as it is... should be there.
 And I can't quite put my finger as to why.
 I liked the story very much.
 I loved the action.
 The performances (featuring yet another Robert Downey Jr. stunner) were top notch.
 The humor was as witty and sharp as ever.
 And I was so very, very grateful that we didn't go down the "Demon in a Bottle" alcoholism storyline from the comics (and hinted at in Iron Man 2) that Shane Black could have done almost anything and still got my stamp of approval.
 So what is it that sets Iron Man 3 below the rest?
 Thinking about it, I'm guessing it could be two things.
 1) The whole Ben Kingsley Mandarin reveal felt awkward and forced, even though it made better sense than the racist stereotype Mandarin from the comics.
 And 2) The post-traumatic stress syndrome plaguing Tony in the aftermath of The Battle for New York was handled about as good as it could have been in the context of the film... but still felt a bit out of place in the grand scheme of things.
 The fact that it's completely disappeared come Age of Ultron just reinforces this.
 All things considered, however, it's still about as good as a movie gets for me and did not disappoint.

-- The Avengers: Age of Ultron (Score: A).
+- Avengers: Age of Ultron (Score: A).
 A great film that could have been genius if only it had the discipline to be more focused... and had Ultron being the terrifying villain he was made to be.
 But instead the story wandered all over the map (literally) with a series of story beats that seemed way too random... and Ultron never once felt like a threat, even when he was trying to destroy the world.
 So no A+ here.
 And yet... still a mind-blowing film that lived up to the unprecedented hype that had been built up around it.
 The Vision may have felt shoe-horned in (and his cape looked like shit) but we have The Vision!
 Quicksilver and The Scarlet Witch may have powers that didn't maintain consistency and felt weirdly deus ex machina to the plot, but we have Quicksilver and The Scarlet Witch!
 And the action sequences?
 Amazing.
 The special effects?
 Mind-blowing.
 There was just too much good stuff here to deny, and we got the sequel we all deserved.
 It's just that it could have been better... should have been better... and that will haunt the movie every time I watch it.

-- Thor: The Dark World (Score: A).
+- Thor: The Dark World (Score: B).
 Truth to tell, I didn't really think this was a better film than the first one when it comes to the character of Thor.
-It's just that it came together in such a fantastic way in the grand scheme of things that I couldn't help but give it higher marks.
+It's just that it came together in such a fantastic way in the grand scheme of things that I couldn't help but give it near-equal marks.
 It was a much bigger film since it didn't have an origin story tied to it, but that was expected.
 What wasn't expected was the little things that were so perfectly realized that make Thor be Thor.
 First of all, I absolutely loved how Thor's hammer was portrayed.
 The enchantment that makes it always return to Thor's hand was just so beautifully depicted as Thor went tumbling through dimensions that I felt as though I was actually watching THOR instead of a movie version of him.
 Second of all, Thor is a cosmic hero that goes far beyond earthly confines, and we finally get to see that here.
 And thirdly, Asgardians are in an entirely different world... literally... and though we didn't get as much as we probably should have, I think it was communicated much stronger in this movie than the first film (and absolutely The Avengers)... for that alone, I really enjoyed the film.
 Yes, the Dark Elves plot was a bit weak and we could have used a much stronger villain, but at least the antagonists in this film were consequential to the story, which can't really be said for most comic book villains at the cinema.
 And we got more of Hiddleston's Loki... that's always a good time.

 - Iron Man 2 (Score: A-).
 For the life of me I don't understand the critical reception this movie got.
 Critics and fans alike lambasted it as a bad film, but I loved it.
 Great action beats, a compelling story, a fun villain, the introduction of Black Widow and War Machine... what's not to love?
 Yes, it's probably more "comic book" than "cinematic event"... but is that really such a bad thing for what's supposed to be a comic book movie?
 I took off half a point because it rambled a bit and didn't seem as tight as the first film... but Robert Downey Jr. once again brought Tony Stark as only Robert Downey Jr. can, and that compensates for just about any sin you can find in Iron Man 2.